 - David Hains, MD: Le Bonheur Children's Hospital

-- Sue Ingraham, MD, PhD: Nationwide Children’s Hospital
+- Sue Ingraham, MD, PhD: University of Hawaii

-- Franca Iorember, MD: Children’s Hospital of New Orleans
+- Franca Iorember, MD: Children's Hospital of San Antonio

 - Kirsten Kusumi, MD: Akron Children's Hospital